Frequently Asked Questions

 What is the difference between guided and self guided tours?

-Our self-guided tours inlcude accommodation, luggage transfers, airport transfers, bike hire (if required), route information and support in the case of problems.
+Our self-guided tours include accommodation, luggage transfers, airport transfers, bike hire (if required), route information and support in the case of problems.

-Our guided tours include all of the above, but are also fully supported with two guides, a vehicle following the group and include all meals.
+Our guided tours include all of the above, but are also fully supported with two guides, a vehicle following the group and include various meals and snacks.